[ Music in Schools ]

-- field trip to the Norfolk Summer Music Festival
+- a field trip to the Norfolk Summer Music Festival

-Because parental commitment and enthusiasm are such crucial components in children’s development as musicians, parent/guardian involvement in the Morse Academy is required.
-Tuesday and Thursday parents’ workshops each week during the program address relevant issues for parents and guardians of gifted musicians and educate them in ways to prepare their children for future musical experiences.
+Because family commitment and enthusiasm are such crucial components in children’s development as musicians, parent/guardian involvement in the Morse Academy is required.
+Workshops each week during the program address relevant issues for parents and guardians of gifted musicians and educate them in ways to prepare their children for future musical experiences.

 Students who successfully complete the Academy have musical opportunities throughout the academic year.
 These opportunities include participation in All-City Honors Ensembles as well as special invitations to Yale School of Music and professional performances.

 The Morse Summer Music Academy is made possible through a generous endowment established by Enid and Lester Morse, Yale College ’51, and is offered free of charge to New Haven Public School students.
-The first Academy took place in summer 2010 with participants from 10 schools; in 2015, 134 students participated representing 27 schools.
+The first Academy took place in summer 2010 with 42 participants from 10 schools; in 2015, 134 students participated representing 27 schools.

 If you have any questions that are not answered on this page, please contact the Morse Summer Music Academy.